Representations of Saint Anne and the Virgin Mary from the Middle Ages to the Early Modern Period

 Andrea-Bianka Znorovszky

-1. Panel of the Virgin and St. Anne from the Church of the Archangels in Iprari: Iconographic and Ideological Aspects
+1. The Panel of the Virgin and Saint Anne from the Church of the Archangels in Iprari: Iconographic and Ideological Aspects

 Nina Chichinadze